 Saint John Chrysostom comments on a similar episode, when companions of Saint Paul didn't fight back against attackers: "For to endure when insulted is God's part: to be merely abusive, is the part of the devil...to them that beat us, let us return blow for blow, by meekness, by silence, by long-suffering..."

-The second saint is the Venerable Simeon of Edessa, Fool-for-Christ.
+The Venerable Simeon of Edessa served God by living as a fool-for-Christ.
 Like Saint Seraphim, though in a different way, he showed Christlike love that would be difficult for most people to manage.
 He called people to repentance by feigning madness.
 He would bound around crazily in the streets and approach people, whispering their sins in their ears and urging them to repent.
 Sometimes he appeared in dreams and reminded the dreamers to repent.
 To do this, of course, he had to have insight into people's deepest secrets, which he did.

 Lycerges' willingness to leave his country forever was a sacrifice for the good of the Spartan people, Bishop Nikolai writes: "But how much greater a sacrifice it is voluntarily to leave one's mind and always to appear before men as mad!
 Is not madness the greatest banishment known to man?
 And to live year after year in that state, and all in order to be of help to one's neighbour!"